-Name-crisis: refers to a potential name-specific liquidity crisis scenario which models the behaviour of cash flows where there is a problem (real or perceived) which may include, but is not limited to, operational issues, doubts about the solvency of ANZ New Zealand, or adverse rating changes.
+Name-crisis: refers to a potential severe name-specific liquidity crisis scenario which models the behaviour of cash flows where there is a problem (real or perceived) which may include, but is not limited to, operational issues, doubts about the solvency of ANZ New Zealand, or adverse rating changes.
 Under this scenario ANZ New Zealand may have significant difficulty rolling over or replacing funding.
-Under the liquidity policy ANZ New Zealand must be cash flow positive over an eight calendar day period.
+Under the liquidity policy ANZ New Zealand must have sufficient high quality liquid assets to meet its liquidity needs for the following 30 calendar days under this scenario.